Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Numerical Results

-{We evaluate our curvature estimation method in an ablation study.} To ensure different viewpoints between multiple runs around the track, we evaluate the proposed method and the baselines for 10 different trajectories on each track, achieved by perturbing the initial state of the car, and the parameters of the controller (the cost weights, as well as the mass and the yaw moment of inertia of the car). {Table \ref{tab:ablation} presents the results of the ablation study, including the mean Hausdorff distance between the estimated centerline and the ground truth across all centerline estimates, as well as the mean absolute curvature error averaged over all trajectories.
-We also report the success rate (SR column) of each method, indicating how many out of the 10 trajectories resulted in a complete track estimation.} The main goal of this ablation study is to quantify the performance of the centerline estimation using the proposed method and understand the importance of initialization and regularization, while comparing with the baselines.
-In cases when no initialization is performed, only the number of sigmoids is taken from the initialization method described in Section \ref{sec:init_reg}, while their parameters are set to 0.
-We compare our method against two baselines for centerline curvature estimation from the centerline point cloud.
-We refer to them as \textit{naive} and \textit{smooth naive}.
-The former is performed by simply computing the curvature directly from the ordered 3D centerline points using equation \eqref{eq:curvature_form}.
-The results of this method are shown in Figure \ref{fig:Naive_est} and, while they demonstrate low reconstruction error in Cartesian coordinates, the opposite holds for estimated curvature whose differentiability and other control-relevant properties cannot be ensured.
-The smooth naive method performs smoothing of the centerline points by applying a Savitzky-Golay filter \cite{savitzky1964smoothing} with a window length of 5, before applying the formula for curvature computation from equation \eqref{eq:curvature_form}.
-It can be observed from Figure \ref{fig:Smooth_est} showcasing the results of this method, that, while curvature exhibits less noisy behavior, its properties (i.e., differentiability, Lipschitz continuity and maximal value) still cannot be guaranteed, and the Cartesian reconstruction is worse compared to the outcome of the naive method.
-We do not perform the smoothing of curvature, as this leads to poor and unpredictable error in the reconstruction of the Cartesian coordinates.
+{We evaluate our curvature estimation method in an ablation study.} To ensure different viewpoints between multiple runs around the track, we evaluate the proposed method and the baselines for 10 different trajectories on each track, achieved by perturbing the initial state of the car, and the parameters of the controller (the cost weights, as well as the mass and the yaw moment of inertia of the car). {Table \ref{tab:ablation} presents the results of the ablation study, including the mean Hausdorff distance between the estimated centerline and the ground-truth across all centerline estimates, as well as the mean absolute curvature error averaged over all trajectories.
+We also report the success rate (SR column) of each method, indicating how many out of the 10 trajectories resulted in a complete track estimation.}